openthread/openthread/tools/harness-thci/README.md

 which is based on wpantund running on a linux host (for example: Raspberry Pi 3B) working with a NCP (Network Co-Processor) board (for example: Nordic Semiconductor nRF52840) running a OpenThread NCP image.

-Platform developers should modify the THCI implementation directly to match their platform (e.g. serial baud rate).
+Platform developers should modify the THCI implementation directly to match their platform (for example: serial baud rate).
 Alternatively, platform developers may follow the instructions below to add a new THCI implementation to the Test Harness.